top of page

 Lectures & Paper Presentations

-- "Disrupt!
-Imagine Fashion in the Post-Museum, the Archive and Beyond."
-Research Seminar.
-Sint Lucas School of Arts and University of Antwerp (paper presentation), Antwerp, BE
+- Sint Lucas Antwerpen, 'Disrupt!
+Imagine Fashion in the Post-Museum, the Archive and Beyond' (chair and lecturer), Antwerp, BE

 - Institut Français de la Mode (IFM), Executive MBA Global Fashion Management (lecture), Paris, FR